OpenOffice is a free alternative to Microsoft Office. Although it is a great package, sometimes, we need more.

 OneNote is a free note-taking app to keep track of objectives and tasks.
 It looks similar to Word and can be used as an alternative.

-Teams is a communication platform for team communication.
-It’s a massive program where admins can create channels for each department and project and let team members communicate (chat and calls) effectively.
+Teams is a communication platform for businesses.
+It’s a massive program where admins can create channels for each department and project and let members communicate (chat and calls).